mlampert/Machinekit-Workbench/README.md

 Shortcut buttons are available to set the coordinate(s) to `0`

 ### Jog
 The `Z` and `XY` buttons jog the tool to the `0` position of the respective axes.
-If `Continuous` is pressed jogging continues for as long as a button is pressed, otherwise the fixed distance of the combo box is jogged in the button's direction.
+If `Continuous` is selected jogging continues for as long as a button is pressed, otherwise the fixed distance of the combo box is jogged in the button's direction.

-While `Move Gantry` is pressed the user can click a point in the 3d view and MK will jog the tool to that location.
+While `Jog To` is pressed the user can click a point in the 3d view and MK will jog the tool to that location.
 Initially only the `XY` axes are modified - however a second click on the same location also jogs the `Z` axis.

 ## Execute